Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Foresight.md

 > components: VSM
 > comp_m: "a hummingbird feather"
 >
 > description: "You touch a willing creature and bestow a limited ability to see into the immediate future.
 For the duration the target can't be surprised and has advantage on attack rolls, ability checks, and saving throws.
-Additionally, other creatures have disadvantage on attack rolls against the target for the duration.\nThis spell immediately ends if you cast it again before its duration ends."
+Additionally, other creatures have disadvantage on attack rolls against the target for the duration.\n\nThis spell immediately ends if you cast it again before its duration ends."
 > higher_level: ""
 > ```